 TIMMINS - A recent email urging a local services board to focus solely on its mandated duties ignited a contentious debate about the agency’s role in addressing broader community needs.

 At the Oct.
-17 Cochrane District Services Board (CDSB) meeting, members talked about the agency's role in providing services beyond its mandated responsibilities.
+17 Cochrane District Services Board (CDSB) meeting, members talked about if the agency should continue offering non-mandated services or stick with its core services.
 The discussion was ignited by a curt email from an unnamed resident suggesting the board should “stick to housing.”

 SEE: Community involvement crucial for proposed Timmins treatment centre: Board member